Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_33_DBSCAN/DBSCAN_overview.md

 ### Advantages of DBSCAN:
 * **The number of clusters does not need to be preset beforehand:**
+DBSCAN is much more flexible as an algorithm, since it dynamically determines the optimal number of clusters for a given dataset at runtime, while k-means must have the number of clusters *k* set before beginning the algorithm.
+This means that the user needs to have more information about the dataset, or try multiple different runs of clustering to determine the best number of k-means clusters, while the same process is unneccesary with DBSCAN.
 * **Irregularly-shaped clusters are more easily identified:**

 * **Continuous clusters are favored over clusters with gaps:**